bitcoinclassic/documentation/spec/transactionv4.md

 various decades ago with the XML format.
 The idea is that we give each field a name and this means that new fields can be added or optional fields can be omitted from individual transactions.
-Some other ideas are the standardization of data-formats (like integer and string encoding) so we create a more consistent system.
+Some other ideas are the standardization of data-formats (like number and string encoding) so we create a more consistent system.
 One thing we shall not inherit from XML is its text-based format.
 Instead we use the [Compact Message Format](compactmessageformat.md) (CMF) which is